aRomanig/LICC/README.md

 - **Persistent Selection:** Remembers your last selected tournament even after closing the browser or popup.
 - **Live Result Badges:** Displays game scores (1-0, 0-1, ½-½) directly in the player list once games conclude.

+**_IMPORTANT NOTE:_** This extension relies on the Lichess Broadcast API.
+It can, at this time, only show rounds set as _ongoing_ by Lichess.
+As such, you currently _cannot_ view previous rounds or rounds that are still not loaded.

 ## Installation

 ### For Chrome / Edge